 Both spot instances and on-demand instances are pricing models.
 A spot instance allows customers to purchase compute capacity with no upfront commitment.
 Moreover, the hourly rates for a spot instance are usually lower than what has been set for on-demand instances.

 The bidding price for a spot instance is known as the spot price.
 It fluctuates based on the supply and demand for spot instances.
 In case the spot price gets higher than a customer’s maximum specified price, the EC2 instance will shut down automatically.

-Q: Please enumerate some of the best practices to enhance security in Amazon EC2.
+35. What are some of the best practices to improve security in Amazon EC2?

 - Allow only trusted hosts or networks to access ports on your instance